 Clear Image Zoom is a digital zoom that offers better image quality at a lower zoom range than the so-called Digital Zoom.

+Smart Zoom.
 There is also another possibility to extend the range of the optical as well as of both electronic zooms: to reduce the Megapixel count from 20 Megapixels to 10 Megapixels or less.
 For 10 Megapixels, you get a longest focal length of 140 mm equiv. (but no more pixels than with 20 Megapixels), that is, with this image size, the Sony RX100 M4 behaves like a 10 Megapixels camera with an optical zoom range from 24 to about 100 mm equiv.
 (Clear Image Zoom: about 200 mm equiv., Digital Zoom: about 400 mm equiv.).
 Sony calls this feature Smart Zoom.
+It crops the image and thus, you get no image deterioration at the expense of less resolution as long as the Smart Zoom is involved.

-For details and sample photos, see page Zoom Modes for the RX100 M1.
-In my experiment, I tried, among others, to find out whether the claimed better image quality of the Clear Image Zoom is visible.
+For details, see page Zoom Modes for the RX100 M4.
+For the Sony RX100 M1, I also tried, among others, to find out whether the claimed better image quality of the Clear Image Zoom is visible.
+There you can also find sample photos.
 It think that this applies to the RX100 M4 as well.

 Since there is no dedicated macro mode on the Sony RX100 M4, focusing manually is the same for all target distances.
 The camera offers two tools that are meant to make manual focusing easier: